jjwithanr/obsidian_bible_study/docs/New Testament/Ephesians/Ephesians4.md

 See also [Romans 1:24](Romans1#v.24).

+Sin is not only destructive, it is addictive.
+Saddest of all, the brutal oppression of sin is something we inflict on ourselves: we "give ourselves up" to it.
+#bibleref

+This is an accurate description of the state of a sinner.
+He has no "feeling," no emotion.
+He often gives an intellectual assent to the truth, But it is without emotion of any kind.
+The heart is insensible as the hard rock.
+#barnes

+#### v.22
+>You were taught, with regard to your former way of life, to put off your old self, which is being corrupted by its deceitful desires;

+The first of the characteristics, then, of this sinful self, to which I wish to point for a moment is, that every Christless life, whatsoever the superficial differences in it, is really a life shaped according to and under the influence of passionate desires.

+The desires are meant to be impelling powers.
+It is absurdity and the destruction of true manhood to make them, as we so often do, directing powers, and to put the reins into their hand.

+That command ‘put it off’ is the plain dictate of conscience and of common sense.
+But it seems as hopeless as it is imperative.

+The law, the pattern, and the power for complete victory over the old sinful self, are to be found, ‘as the truth is-in Jesus.’
+Union with Christ gives us a real possession of a new principle of life, derived from Him, and like His own.
+#maclaren

+The word "lusts," has a more limited signification with us than the original word.
+That word we now confine to one class of sensual appetites; but **the original word denotes any passion or propensity of the heart.** It may include avarice, ambition, the love of pleasure, or of gratification in any way; and the meaning here is, that the heart is by nature under the control of such desires.
+#barnes

+#### v.23-24
+>to be made new in the attitude of your minds; <sup>24</sup>and to put on the new self, created to be like God in true righteousness and holiness.

+The believer is called to live by the Spirit by focusing his or her mind on what is godly.
+This includes the believer's thoughts and actions.
+Those who do are "created after the likeness of God" (Ephesians 4:24).
+#bibleref

+ There is the assumption of His righteousness which **makes a man a Christian, and has for its condition simple faith.** There is the assumption of His righteousness sanctifying and transforming us which follows in a Christian course, as its indispensable accompaniment and characteristic, and **that is realised by daily and continuous effort**.
+ #maclaren

+#### v.25
+>Therefore each of you must put off falsehood and speak truthfully to his neighbor, for we are all members of one body.

+Take heed of every thing contrary to truth.
+No longer flatter or deceive others.
+God's people are children who will not lie, who dare not lie, who hate and abhor lying.
+#matthewhenry

+It may seem strange that the apostle should seriously exhort Christians to put away "lying," implying that they were in the habit of indulging in falsehood.
+The same testimony is borne by almost all the missionaries. of the character of pagans everywhere.
+No confidence can be placed in their statements; and, where there is the slightest temptation to falsehood, they practice it without remorse.
+Nothing is more important in a community than simple "truth" - and yet, it is to be feared that nothing is more habitually disregarded.
+No professing Christian can do any good who has not an unimpeachable character for integrity and truth - and yet who can lay his hand on his breast and say before God that he is in all cases a man that speaks the simple and unvarnished truth?
+#barnes

+I remember the closing of fall quarter of my senior year at UCI when I texted a house church member about their absence at church service due to busyness for finals.
+I warned them and have a conversation with Katlyn about the whole matter.
+It was then on that I needed to first live out the conviction to speak the truth in love in our house church community for people to better understand my heart when I warn them one-on-one.
+I put off the falsehood that going through the motions in worship/prayer was sufficient.
+God deserves our utmost praise—so Paul and I would interrrupt worship times exhorting everyone to remember the Gospel that saved them and repent if anything has hindered their love for God this past week.
+Let's not wait for a retreat or good sermon to awaken the dullness of our hearts to the light of the Gospel.
+#jj

+#### v.26
+>"In your anger do not sin": Do not let the sun go down while you are still angry,

+Anger is not always sin but do not let it nest in your heart that it might breed sin.
+#jj

 #### v.28
 > He who has been stealing must steal no longer, but must work, doing something useful with his own hands, that he may have something to share with those in need.